 Making the Most of Your First Year

-As our twin sons closed their college freshman year, I can say we all learned a thing or two about college choices and college life here at home.
+As our twin sons closed their freshman year at college, I can say we all learned a thing or two about college choices and college life here at home.
 While they did well, learning to be away from home and manage life in the “real world” didn’t come without minor bruises for all of us.

 How To Nail Your First Year of College